 Some of you may be wondering: What does the medical literature say about all of this?

 Interestingly, there is much written on the subject (some of which can be found on this page), though, unfortunately, it’s largely overlooked by mainstream practitioners.
 For one thing, there is no scientific evidence that shoes are good for children.
 One study found that a staggering 80 percent of preschool-aged children had foot and toe deformities that were not seen in unshod (barefoot) children.
 It is said that by the time shoe-wearing children are teenagers, only about 33 percent will have normal feet.
 The good news is that these shoe-induced foot deformities and problems can be prevented.

 How You Can Help Your Child

-My advice to parents who pose the question “What footwear should I select for my child?” is this: Seek footwear that is completely flat, widest at the ends of your child’s toes (not just at the ball), flexible in the sole (i.e., can be bent or twisted in multiple directions), and lightweight.
+My advice to parents who pose the question “What footwear should I select for my child?” is this: Seek footwear that is completely flat, widest at the ends of your child’s toes (not just at the ball), flexible in the sole (i.e., the shoe can be bent or twisted in multiple directions), and lightweight.
 Shoes that fulfill these criteria are surprisingly difficult to find for all but the very youngest members of our society.
 But your persistence in seeking these shoes will pay dividends in the appropriate and healthy development of your child’s feet.

 - Watch this video to learn how to select the healthiest possible footwear for your children.